EdbMails EDB Recovery and Migration software

 Exchange 2013 to 2016 migration

-4. Enhanced collaboration: Exchange Server 2016 includes new collaboration features, such as support for Office 365 Groups and the ability to schedule Skype for Business meetings directly from Outlook.
+4. Enhanced collaboration: Exchange server 2016 introduces collaboration tools, including support for Office 365 Groups and the ability to schedule Skype for Business meetings directly from Outlook.
+EdbMails focuses on migrating mailbox data, including emails, calendars, contacts, and tasks, enabling users to leverage the new features and functionalities of Exchange Server 2016 after the migration.

-It is possible for Exchange Server 2013 and Exchange Server 2016 to coexist in the same Active Directory (AD) environment.
-Note that, Exchange 2013 to 2016 in place upgrade is not supported at the moment.
-The coexistence is supported with Exchange 2013 Cumulative Update 10 or later on all Exchange 2013 servers in the organization, including Edge Transport servers.
+Exchange Server 2013 and Exchange Server 2016 can coexist within the same Active Directory (AD) environment.
+However, a direct upgrade from Exchange 2013 to 2016 is not currently supported.
+For successful coexistence, Exchange 2013 must be updated to Cumulative Update 10 or later on all Exchange 2013 servers in the organization, including Edge Transport servers.

-Here is a general overview of the steps you can follow to migrate Exchange Server 2013 and Exchange Server 2016 in the same AD environment:
+Here is a general overview of the steps you can follow to migrate Exchange 2013 to 2016 in the same AD environment:

 1. Install Exchange Server 2016 in a new organization